-Performed by Procedure Bookstore Manager or Designee 1.
-Completes a Daily Sales Report (X-G-15) in duplicate for the report number and change fund amount.
+Performed by Procedure Bookstore Manager or Designee Completes a Daily Sales Report (X-G-15) in duplicate for the report number and change fund amount.
 Enters the beginning and ending receipt form numbers or beginning cash register reading.
 2. Prepares a prenumbered Change Fund Receipt (X-G-16), if applicable, in duplicate for the change fund amount and retains it on file until after the event.
 3. Issues the Daily Sales Report, change fund, and receipt book (if applicable) to the cashier.
 Cashier 4.
 Signs for the change fund and receipt book (if applicable) on the Change Fund Receipt.
 Collects the cash or checks from sales and restrictively endorses checks "for deposit only" immediately.
 6. Prepares 2-part prenumbered cash receipt form or enters sales by type in the cash register, and deposits cash collections into the cash register or cash box.
 7. Gives the customer a copy of the cash receipt form or register receipt.
-Counts the change fund and cash collections to close out the cash box or register.
+8. Counts the change fund and cash collections to close out the cash box or register.9.
 Records the cash collections on the Daily Sales Report.
 10. Records the last receipt number used or ending cash register reading and adjustments (refunds, voids, etc.) on the Daily Sales Report.
 11. Reconciles sales to cash collections by completing the tape audit or receipt book summary, and investigates discrepancies.
-12. Attaches the cash receipt forms or cash register detail tape and supporting documentation for any adjustment of tape amounts to the Daily Sales Report .
-13. Signs and dates the Daily Sales Report.